toxuin/Griswold/README.md

 ##Commands:##

 * **/blacksmith create name** - creates new repairman.
 You can also specify more parameters: **/blacksmith create name type cost**.
-Name can be anything and will be displayed in chat when user talks to repairman, type can be "all", "weapon" or "armor" - it specifies type of items this repairman can repair.
+Name can be anything and will be displayed in chat when user talks to repairman, type can be "all", "weapon", "armor" or "enchant" - it specifies type of items this repairman can repair and his ability to add enchantments to items.

 * **/blacksmith list** - lists all the repairmen ever created